katpadi/sorty_sorter/README.md

 # Sorty

-This gem is used for sorting collection in a Rails controller/API controller given a set of parameters based on the declared columns in the model.
+This simple gem sorts collection in a Rails controller/API controller given a set of parameters based on the declared columns in the model.
+An ActiveRecord::Relation method `sorty_sort` is added for convenience.

+When defining valid columns that are "sortable", you can choose to mask the attributes so the DB columns will not be announced to the world.
+In other words, you can choose to name your exposed attribute differently than your DB column name.
+See Usage #1 as reference.

 ## Installation